Hubear-MUC/Fallvelocity/readme.txt

 So far just the fall acceleration of the Earth is used, 9.81 m/s^2.
 Also the precision is limited to 2 digits.

 1  double t, v; int r;
 2  main(){
-3  r=0;while (r){
+3  r=0;
-4  v=9.81*t;
+4  while (r){
-5  }
+5  v=9.81*t;
 6  }
+7  }

 ATTENTION:

-When this program is used without a debugger, the while- loop can easily run infinitely.
+When this program is used without a debugger, the while- loop easily can run infinitely.
-Small infinite loops like this can heat up the processor while running.
+Small infinite loops like this one can heat up the processor when running.

-So, make shure using a debugger and set breakpoints as mentioned below when using this program.
+Thus, maks shure using a debugger and set breakpoints as mentioned below when using theis program.

 Usage: